 INTRODUCTION

 Bacteria are ubiquitous organisms among the creatures that exist everywhere in the environment which able to grow on any surface.
 Contamination of environmental objects and surfaces is a common phenomenon.
 Human beings have a marked tendency to pick up microorganisms from environmental objects, and especially the hand has been shown to play a role in the transmission of organisms.
 Continuous development and expansion of urbanization with increasing rate of population, and also limited times, cause people to use new developments in electronic banking which named Automated Teller Machines (ATMs).
 Today, the widespread use of electronic technologies as a source of health system contamination is considered.
-The ATM machine is likely to be contaminated with various microorganisms due to their vast contact by multiple users.
+The ATM machine is likely to be contaminated with various microorganisms due to their vast contact with multiple users.
 There is no restriction as to who has access to the facility and no guideline to ensure hygienic usage.
-But like all surfaces microbial colonization of these metallic keypads are eminent, particularly when there are no proper cleaning regimens in place for most of these facilities.
-(White head et al., 2006) An Automated Teller Machine (ATM) is a computerized telecommunications device that enables the clients of a financial institution to perform financial transactions without the need for cashier, human clerk or bank teller.
-ATMs are known by various other names including ATM machine, automated banking machine, cash dispenser and various regional variants derived from trademarks on ATM systems held by particular banks ( Rasiah et al., 2010).
-Automated Teller machine are the most widely used form of computer driven public technology (Hone et al.,2008) with an estimated over 2.4 million units in use (ATMIA 2011) since their invention and use in the late 1960’s.
-A typical usage of the ATM machine involves slotting a card into a recipient hole and following on screen instructions, by punching the keys of the metallic keypads to enter secret codes and commands; thus instructing the machine as to kind of service one requires (ATMIA 2011).
+But like all surfaces, microbial colonization of these metallic keypads is imminent, particularly when there are no proper cleaning regimens in place for most of these facilities.
+(White head et al., 2006) An Automated Teller Machine (ATM) is a computerized telecommunications device that enables the clients of a financial institution to perform financial transactions without the need for a cashier, human clerk or bank teller.
+ATMs are known by various other names including ATM machine, automated banking machines, cash dispenser and various regional variants derived from trademarks on ATM systems held by particular banks ( Rasiah et al., 2010).
+The automated Teller machine is the most widely used form of computer-driven public technology (Hone et al.,2008) with an estimated over 2.4 million units in use (ATMIA 2011) since their invention and use in the late 1960’s.
+A typical usage of the ATM machine involves slotting a card into a recipient hole and following on -screen instructions, by punching the keys of the metallic keypads to enter secret codes and commands; thus instructing the machine as to kind of service one requires (ATMIA 2011).
 Bank ATMs are the essential requirements of our social life.
 They are frequently localized in city centers, trade areas, and around the hospitals.
 Hundreds of people whose socio-economic levels and hygienic status are quite different with each other use ATMs daily.
 Customers contact with their hand the surfaces of key-pad and/or screen of these devices.
 However, there is limited data about their status for microbial colonization.
 Therefore, investigation of the bacterial load of these devices may be valuable to increase our awareness about the possible transmission ways of pathogens in public.

-Pathogens spread among people with direct contact (physical contact touching, eating contaminated food, inhalation, kissing etc with the infected person and indirect contact using objects such as towels, door, knob, cup etc handled by infected person).
-In the health care settings, certain infection control measures have been established to reduce microbial transmission in these ways (Mathai et al., 2010) Currently, such measurements have been adopted for community because of the large outbreaks that emerged in the recent years.
-In a meta analyses, (Larson et al., 2006) stated that improving the hand hygiene is an important strategy that may significantly reduce the spread of respiratory tract pathogens in the public, after vaccination and education practices.
+Pathogens spread among people with direct contact (physical contact, touching, eating contaminated food, inhalation, kissing etc with the infected person and indirect contact using objects such as towels, door, the knob, cup etc handled by an infected person).
+In the health care settings, certain infection control measures have been established to reduce microbial transmission in these ways (Mathai et al., 2010) Currently, such measurements have been adopted for the community because of the large outbreaks that emerged in the recent years.
+In a meta analysis, (Larson et al., 2006) stated that improving the hand hygiene is an important strategy that may significantly reduce the spread of respiratory tract pathogens in the public, after vaccination and education practices.